 The avocado is an interesting fruit, a hold-over from a time long past.
 The seed is too large for most of today's animals to properly disperse, and for two million years it barely survived on the backs of rodents before the Aztecs began cultivating them for food.
 Today, the avocado's existence is again...read more

 The Major League Baseball season is about two weeks underway, and although the campaign is still very young, I lament the fact that I must give credit to the Red Sox organization.
 No, it has nothing to do with their 19-inning win against the Yankees last Friday.
-Rather, it has more to...read more
+Rather, it has more to do with the new organic vegetable garden they...read more

 The rise of the avocado can be considered "meteoric" as the sun-loving green fruit has become a staple of the American diet due to its versatility.
 The food can be included with eggs for breakfast, as a spread for a lunchtime sandwich, in a salad for dinner or as guacamole for a snack.
-However, the rise is also due in no small part to prime-time advertising by Avocados from Mexico.
-The organization had advertised during the World Series for years, and this year, they invested...read more
+However, the rise is also due in no small part to...read more

 10 Mountainview Road